tomatool/tomato/docs/resources.md

 ### Resources

-* github.com/tomatool/tomato/resource/http/server

 ### Actions

 #### **Response**
-set a response code and body for any request that comes to the http/server target
+set a response code and body for any request that comes to the wiremock target
 ```gherkin
 Given set $resource response code to $code and response body $body

 ```

 #### **Response Path**
-set a response code and body for a given path for the http/server
+set a response code and body for a given path for wiremock
 ```gherkin
 Given set $resource with path $path response code to $code and response body $body